MrStaf/Kloud/Readme.md

 # Kloud
 Kloud is a fast and secure way to host your photos.
-They will be encrypted and available everywhere in the world.
+Photos will be encrypted and available everywhere in the world.